hgolshanian/ISILDUR/README.md

 <p align="center" >
 Figure5.
 ROS architecture

-🎯 Camera Node & Object Detection
+🎯 'Camera' node & Object Detection

-The camera node uses the trained model to detect single trees and bunches, reporting their position and orientation.
-The decision node then coordinates the robots for singulation or instructs the conveyor to stop or run.
+The 'Camera' node uses the trained model to detect single trees and bunches, reporting their position and orientation.
+The 'Decision' node then coordinates the robots for singulation or instructs the conveyor to stop or run.
 <p align="center" >
 <img src="https://github.com/user-attachments/assets/fda4ed9b-a95c-4a78-9810-d9bb0b86b5de"alt="Picture3" width="300" height="200" />
 <p align="center" >